Johnathan Cyprien: Atlanta Falcons

 On September 30, 2019, Cyprien was traded to the Atlanta Falcons for linebacker Duke Riley and a swap of late-round picks.
-He was placed on injured reserve on October 8.
-He played in five games and started one total for both the Eagles and Falcons in the 2019 season.
+He was placed on injured reserve eight days later.
+Cyprien played in five games and started one total for both the Eagles and Falcons in the 2019 season.

 San Francisco 49ers

 On August 20, 2020, Cyprien signed with the San Francisco 49ers.
 He was released on September 5, and signed to the practice squad the next day.
-Cyprien was elevated to the active roster on October 24, October 31, and November 5 for the team's weeks 7, 8, and 9 games against the New England Patriots, Seattle Seahawks, and Green Bay Packers, and reverted to the practice squad after each game.
+Cyprien was elevated to the active roster on October 24, October 31, and November 5 for the team's Weeks 7, 8, and 9 games against the New England Patriots, Seattle Seahawks, and Green Bay Packers, and reverted to the practice squad after each game.
 He was then promoted to the active roster on November 9.
 Cyprien was placed on injured reserve on November 17, and waived from injured reserve on December 15.
 He played in four games in the 2020 season mainly in a special teams role.